This article will help you:

 Once you’ve identified a predictive goal for your users, the next step is making the recommendations that are most likely to drive users to reach it.
 Amplitude’s AutoML determines which items are most likely to maximize each user’s predictive goal, and then places those items in front of the user.

-Recommend’s machine learning algorithm clusters your selected users into groups of similar users.
+Amplitude Audiences's machine learning algorithm clusters your selected users into groups of similar users.
 This similarity is determined by shared user properties and behaviors taken in the past.
 Next, it analyzes historical data to see which items are most likely to increase each cluster’s propensity to convert.
 Finally, it assigns a ranked list of items to each user, based on their respective assigned cluster.

 The algorithm re-trains every hour, so it’s always incorporating new information on properties and behaviors into its results.